Æolus (1787 ship): Career

 In 1795, while Aeolus was off Nevis, a French privateer of eight guns attacked Eolus.
 After a running engagement of three hours the French privateer left, having suffered considerable damage.
 Eolus had suffered no damage.

-6th enslaving voyage (1796–1797): Captain Neale acquired a letter of marque on 30 May 1796.
+6th voyage transporting enslaved people (1796–1797): Captain Neale acquired a letter of marque on 30 May 1796.
 He sailed from Liverpool on 16 June.
+In 1796, 103 vessels sailed from English ports bound for Africa on voyages to acquire and transport enslaved people; 94 of these vessels sailed from Liverpool.

-He started acquiring captives on 13 September, first at Cape Coast Castle and then at Anombau.
+Aeolus started acquiring captives on 13 September, first at Cape Coast Castle and then at Anombau.
 Aeolus arrived at St Vincent in March 1793 with 284 captives.
 She arrived back at Liverpool on 28 May.
 She had left Liverpool with 20 crew members and had no crew deaths on her voyage.